 The mathematics of young children

-In the research group, we look at how children of kindergarten age engage in mathematical activity through play in the home and in kindergarten.
+In the research group, we look at how young children engage in mathematical activity through play in the home and in kindergarten and the first year of school.
+We also consider how preservice teachers learn about how to engage children with mathematics through play.

-This way of thinking about mathematics will enable us to explore what affects kindergarten teachers and kindergartens' provision of learning possibilities in relation to these mathematical activities.
-It also provides opportunities to consider what happens outside of kindergarten situations with others, such as parents.
+The research team uses Bishop’s (1988) six fundamental mathematical activities to investigate the kinds of mathematics that children engage with.
+This way of thinking about mathematics enable us to explore what affects teachers of young children and kindergartens and schools' provision of learning possibilities in relation to these mathematical activities.
+It also provides opportunities to consider what happens outside of kindergarten and school situations with others, such as parents.

-We are particularly interested in finding out how wider societal changes, such as the introduction of new technology or changes in the demographics of children attending kindergarten, may impact different groups of children's opportunities to participate in mathematical activity relevant to their current and future lives.
+We are particularly interested in finding out how wider societal changes, such as the introduction of new technology or changes in the demographics of children may impact different groups of children's opportunities to participate in mathematical activity relevant to their current and future lives.
+This includes considering how children’s own interests can be incorporated by them into their mathematical problem posing.
+We are also interested in how preservice teachers learn about integrating play into mathematical work that could include using new technologies.

 The research group The mathematics of young children is a subgroup of the research group Mathematics education in a critical perspective.